hasanhabib16011998/ecommerce_app/Readme.md

-this is a demo application for a react django exommerce application.
+this is a demo application for a react django ecommerce application.